shreyansh-tyagi/java-projects/README.md

 ## *EnableTransactionManagement*
 * Annotation Type EnableTransactionManagement.
 Enables Spring's annotation-driven transaction management capability, similar to the support found in Spring's <tx:*> XML namespace.
 To be used on @Configuration classes to configure traditional, imperative transaction management or reactive transaction management.

+## *EnableAsync*
+* @EnableAsync annotation switches on Spring's ability to run @Async methods in a background thread pool.
+This class also customizes the Executor by defining a new bean.
+Here, the method is named taskExecutor , since this is the specific method name for which Spring searches.